 Courtney Pine

 Courtney Pine is perhaps the most enigmatic of late 20th century British jazzmen; he has consistently fascinated and frustrated critics with a restless and adventurous musical vision that has brought world music, pop, reggae, electronica, funk, and soul to sit in with the jazz tradition on his recordings.
 Born in March 1964, Pine spent his youth in London, learning to play multiple instruments, including saxophone (he is proficient on tenor, soprano, and baritone), clarinet, flute, and a host of keyboard instruments.
-He cut his jazz teeth with the hard bopping Dwarf Steps, before leaving to tour and record with reggae stars General Saint and Clint Eastwood.
+He cut his jazz teeth with the hard-bopping Dwarf Steps, before leaving to tour and record with reggae stars General Saint and Clint Eastwood.
 Pine went back to the jazz root, studying Sonny Rollins' and John Coltrane's improvising styles while participating in drummer John Stevens' jazz workshops before he became a part-time member of the Charlie Watts Orchestra.
-Pine left to tour with both George Russell and Art Blakey's Jazz Messengers before recording his debut album, Journey to the Urge Within for Antilles.
-That disc propelled Pine into the public consciousness with its U.K. Top Ten smash Children of the Ghetto.
-The album was also reviewed favorably in the U.S. and sold respectably.
+Pine left to tour with both George Russell and Art Blakey's Jazz Messengers before recording his debut album, Journey to the Urge Within, for Antilles.
+That disc propelled Pine into the public consciousness with its U.K. Top Ten smash Children of the Ghetto, while the album won a Silver Disc award.
+It was also reviewed favorably in the U.S., played on jazz and adult Quiet Storm radio, and sold quite respectably.

 While with Verve, Pine issued his first complete jazz outing in Modern Day Jazz Stories, recorded with an American band that included Geri Allen, Mark Whitfield, Eddie Henderson, and Charnett Moffett, and featured vocals by Cassandra Wilson and the Angelic Voices of Faith.
 Jazz purists were almost delighted, and hoped Pine would now stay put in the bosom of tradition so they could laud him as the new Coltrane.
 Pine frustrated them by employing hip-hop turntablism on 1997's Underground, which included drum and soundscape programming alongside DJs and a band that included Jeff Watts, Whitfield, Reggie Veal, Nicholas Payton, and Cyrus Chestnut.
 Pine pulled another rabbit out of the hat for 1998's Another Story, issued by Talkin' Loud, wherein he invited a host of electronica's finest DJs — Roni Size and Attica Blues among them — to remix tracks from Modern Day Jazz Stories and Underground as drum'n'bass crossovers.
 It was his last record of the 20th century.

-Pine, who was appointed an Officer of the British Empire (OBE) in 2000, also issued another award-winner with Back in the Day that year.
-The album was a tribute to the funky soul-jazz and Afro-funk sounds of Gary Bartz, Fela Kuti, Manu Dibango, Eddie Harris, Idris Muhammad, and Bernard Purdie, all of whom were parts of his musical development in the 1970s.
+Pine was appointed an Officer of the British Empire (OBE) in 2000, and released another award-winner with Back in the Day that year.
+The album was a tribute to the funky soul-jazz and Afro-funk sounds of Gary Bartz, Fela Kuti, Manu Dibango, Eddie Harris, Idris Muhammad, and Bernard Purdie, all of whom were parts of his musical development in the '70s.
 His all-British band was augmented by guests and DJ Pogo.
 It was his first recording not to be simultaneously released in the United States.
 Pine scored the two-part BBC documentary Nelson Mandela: The Living Legend, which aired in 2003, and released Devotion at the end of the year in Great Britain and in July 2004 on the Telarc label in the U.S. Once more Pine nailed together disparate harmonic, rhythmic, and dynamic elements from Africa, the Caribbean, jazz, soul, and Indian musics, taking his adventurous discourse into new and previously uncharted territory.
 Later that year, he followed up with the sublime large-ensemble jazz-funk set Resistance: The Awakening Process on Destin-E and was awarded an honorary doctorate from the University of Westminster.
+He also hosted the a long-running radio program for BBC Radio 2 called Jazz Crusade.

 by Thom Jurek